 In stand-alone use, Ki Pro is simply a box that connects to the video and audio output connector(s) from a camera, camcorder, or other professional source, recording media that is output.
 Here are some typical workflows and applications:

-• Recording a live video feed from a camera: Ki Pro is rackmounted, receiving component video input.

-- Recording a corporate video live from a camera; Ki Pro sits on a computer work desk receiving HDMI audio and video input. - Recording on location, Ki Pro is truck-mounted, receiving an HD-SDI feed.
+- Recording a live video feed from a camera; Ki Pro is rackmounted, receiving component video input. - Recording a corporate video live from a camera; Ki Pro sits on a computer work desk receiving HDMI audio and video input.